Archive Of US Poker News From 2011 and 2012, 2013, 2014... now with 2015:

 8th April 2013: You can now find coverage of Bovada Poker here at SNG Planet.
 Already up are my detailed review, SNG specific review, depost methods and world series qualifiers.

-26th March 2013: Just a quick shout for a new tournament event at Carbon Poker which runs from March 28th through to the 31st, this is called 'Turbo Ops' and has $1 million in guaranteed prize money, a leaderboard contest and plenty of qualifier opportunities.
-There is also a big $200k guaranteed over at America's Cardroom on the 7th of April - good signs here with the US poker tournament scene growing bigger all the time.
+26th March 2013: Just a quick shout for a new tournament event at Carbon Poker which runs from March 28th through to the 31st, this is called 'Turbo Ops' and has $1 million in guaranteed prize money, a leaderboard contest and plenty of qualifier opportunities. *** Deleted on request of the America's Cardroom affiliate team! ****- good signs here with the US poker tournament scene growing bigger all the time.

 4th March 2013: Lock Poker have announced that they will segregate winning players... to keep them away from the biggest fish!
 Following the lead of non-US Party Poker, big winners will only see a selection of tables in the lobby, without the ones containing the biggest losing players.
 This is designed to protect new players from the biggest sharks while they gain enough experience to compete.
 At first view, this seems a little unfair to those who have worked hard on their game - however you should bear in mind that what is good for the poker economy as a whole is good for all players in the end.

-18th Febuary 2013: Americas Cardroom have started their 'Mini Online Super Series' (MOSS) today, a smaller buy-in tournament event with $500,000 guaranteed - a nice addition to the online poker events available to US players.
+18th Febuary 2013: *** Deleted on request of the America's Cardroom affiliate team! ****, .
 Meanwhile Lock are under the spotlight in the poker media, with frustration over their slow payouts turning into pointed questions about fund segregation and liquidity...
 I am really not sure whether this is just bad feeling over payout delays or whether there is anything factual to back it up at this point.
 I will keep a close eye on developments and add a warning to my Lock reviews if and when anything more concrete shows up.

 24th January 2013: Merge have announced that they are stopping their flat rakeback deals from the end of the month.
 All players will be moved over to their VIP loyalty scheme.
 Some lower volume players will lose out slightly here, though the majority of players will find that daily cashback, bonuses you can buy + tournament entries more than make up for this.
 The Poker Maximus event is about to start again over at Carbon Poker - seats are already being won in satellites for this big online tournament event.